Techtonica/curriculum/projects/eventonica/eventonica-part6-postgres.md

 ### How to Submit

-In additional to the usual steps:
+In addition to the usual steps:

 - Add a clear README for how volunteers can run your app, including DB setup
   - One good way to do this is to add a database dump to the project that includes your table structure and any test data you're using so that volunteer reviewers can run your app and begin using it immediately